odrevet/music-box-tune-tracker/readme.md

 * o: move the playing start location to cursor
 * i: move the playing start location to the right
 * u: move the playing start location to the left
+* +: right shift the partition
+* -: left shift the partition

 # BUG